keyoke-code/bd_blog/content/post/stayins-safu-3.md

 Token B has a starting price of 40,000 / 95,000,000.
 So $0.004 per token.
 For token B the MCAP is therefore $40,000.

 We've built our own AMM model here at BitDiamond so we can model what happens to these imaginary tokens when sales come in.
 Let's image they both experience 10 buys of $200 each in the first few hours.

-This is what happens to the key metrics:
+Because token A had a very low initial liquidity value these 10 buys of $200 have doubled the $ value of the liquidity pool to $4,000.
+And that has had a big % price impact - token A is up 143% on token price and has an MCAP of $7,600.
+Wow, looks like huge growth.
+Token B has also had it's liquidity pool grow by $2,000, so it's now $42,000.
+And it's unit price increase.
+Just 9.3%.
+It's MCAP is now $43,890.

+The MCAP of token B has gone up $3,890.
+The MCAP of token A has gone up by $5,600.
+Token A looks a LOT more attractive, right?!

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20